naknomum/json-scan/README.md

 products, or printed materials often yield uninteresting results, often amounting to little more than a redirect to a generic website.

 **JSON-scan** is a proposal to create an optional data structure within barcode data which can lead to a more flexible and rich experience when a barcode is scanned.
-It does so by allowing any tools which implement the standard to *route* the user to different behaviors or external apps based primarily upon the "**type**" and "**content**" of the data.
+It does so by allowing any tools which implement the standard to *route* the user to different behaviors or external "helper" apps based primarily upon the "**type**" and "**content**" of the data.

 Details of Data Structure
 -------------------------

 The format of the data structure is a JSON hash/object.
-Within this hash, any valid JSON is allowed, provided it is encodable by (and fits in) the enveloping barcode format.
+Within this hash, any valid JSON is allowed, provided it is encodable by (and fits into) the container barcode format.
 The exact content of the hash, other than a few required key/values (see below), is arbitrary and can be tailored as needed by usage or application.

 ### Required Key/Value Elements ###